arvaiszabi/ArduCar/README.md

 # ArduCar
-## Small robotic car with Aruino and Android controll.
+## Small robotic car with Arduino and Android controll.

 <p align="justify"> ArduCar is an Arduino based four wheel drived robotic car.
 Its body has designed by me and the parts printed with a Creality Ender 5 3D printer.
 The Arduino is instructed over Bluetooth connection, any mobile phone or tablet - which running at least Android 11 - can run the controller GUI program.